 Linux nerd.
 Weekly host of Hack Night in #LBC.
 Open Source content creator.

 Jacob is a poet, tech analyst, and artist.
 While always looking for new fields and mediums to learn, he finds teaching just as satisfying.
 With Uncoded, Jacob intends to bring workshops in science, tech, and design to the curious of Long Beach.

 We encourage you to learn about our ideas.
 If you would like to help us build a vibrant open tech community that can grow and organize organically, we welcome your input and involvement.
-If you have questions or suggestions please add a comment in the document.
+If you have questions or suggestions please join us in slack or an upcoming meetup.